 We are committed to grounding ourselves more deeply in the reality of the mystery and beauty of our faith.
 We also strongly support members of other religions to pray and reflect according to their own beliefs and practices.
 As is written in Nostra Aetate, it is through “dialogue and collaboration with the followers of other religions, carried out with prudence and love and in witness to the Christian faith and life” that we can “recognize, preserve, and promote the good things, spiritual, and moral, as well as the socio-cultural values found among” others as well as ourselves.

 Leaders, administrators, faculty, and staff at the university are particularly responsible to work collaboratively with the church's pastoral authorities, each other, with students, and with the university community at large.
 In addition, the welcoming, inviting spirit which pervades Saint Leo finds its truest identity in collaboration, consultation, inclusivity, non-elitism, an ecumenical attitude, and a view there is a genuine interdependence at every level and in every endeavor of work, spirit, and celebration.

 Our Educational Tradition

-Education is valued not only in itself, but also for its contribution to human good particularly its contribution to bettering the lives of the underserved.
-Through interpersonal relationships, academic and professional programs, and student activities of many types, students, faculty and staff alike are challenged to respond to human need in constructive, life-giving ways.
-We educate traditional students and adult learners in face-to-face, online and other approaches to meet students’ educational needs and goals.
-Additionally, the University undertakes the study of serious social problems in order to seek out root causes.
-We welcome special attention to issues ethical and religious dimensions.
+Education is valued not only in itself, but also for its contribution to human good, particularly its contribution to bettering the lives of the underserved.
+Through interpersonal relationships, academic and professional programs, and student activities of many types, students, faculty, and staff alike are challenged to respond to human need in constructive, life-giving ways.
+We educate traditional students and adult learners in face-to-face, online, and other approaches to meet students’ educational needs and goals.
+Additionally, the university undertakes the study of serious social problems in order to seek out root causes.
+We welcome special attention to issues of ethical and religious dimensions.
 We develop the whole person.
 We accept the intersection of intellect and faith, and reason in the pursuit of the truth.